 Just know that this is not the final edit and that you can negotiate some of the edits with the publisher and editor.
 Fight for those scenes that are close to your heart.

 I hope that this article has helped you understand the process and purpose of this 5-step manuscript editing strategy.
 Need help with setting a writing or editing goal?
-Read about how to use Locke’s goal setting theory.
+Read about how to write with confidence.